 The journey of recovery is personal even as it is universal.
 We need support and guidance along the way, but ultimately we have to determine what works best for ourselves.
 We have to confront our unique humanity if we are to be fully alive — and to be fully alive, we must recover.
 Hopefully, this website can help you avoid some of the pitfalls I encountered, as well as inspire you to soar beyond any limitations you currently hold for yourself.
 Nevertheless, I understand you must also find your own way.

-My knowledge draws from trauma-focused psychotherapy, depth psychology, neuroscience, sociology, history, my own recovery, and time I spent supporting women in their recoveries.
-In the first posts, I focus mostly on the trauma model, since it is probably the safest and most effective way to avoid moments like what happened to me at the camera shop, including having difficulty acting on goals.
-Reaching what I consider full recovery — especially ending the tendency towards revictimization — requires addressing more that the traumatic effects of sexual abuse.
+Reaching what I consider full recovery requires addressing more than the traumatic effects of sexual abuse.
 Especially when sexual trauma occurs during the first decades of life, one’s entire personality is likely to become organized in defense against the terror of feeling the full consequence of having been sexual traumatized.
 We don’t want to ever feel that vulnerable, devalued, and betrayed again.
 Living defensively, however, impairs reaching full maturity and experiencing personhood as wholeness.
-Essentially, this project is about growing beyond the inner and outer alienation that early life sexual trauma causes.

 In the beginning stages, recovery is a lot like changing habits — habits of thought, emotion, body, and even the imagination.
 To change these habits, we have to become good at observing our inner experiences, which can be frightening when there are painful images, memories, body sensations, and emotions stemming from sexual abuse.
 By starting with the trauma model, most will have the best chance of changing painful ‘habits’ into calmer and more self-accepting states of being.